HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

    Again, we can use :kbd:`Tab` to auto-complete the node name after we have started writing the first few characters.
    Start using this feature if you haven't already!

 The first two publishers are internally created by ROS2.
 We do not care about them for now.
-The last publisher is the one we have created with the program that we have written.
+The other publishers are the ones we have created with the program that we have written.

-To see what messages the node is actually publishing, we use :code:`ros2 topic echo /the/topic/name/to/echo`.
+To see what messages the node is actually publishing, we could use :code:`ros2 topic echo /the/topic/name/to/echo`.

 .. asciinema:: /res/asciinema/ros2_topic_echo.cast
    :speed: 2